jhansen1344/stringDisplay/README.md

 # Notes on Design Decisions

-## Technology used
+## Technologies used

 I have the most experience in C# and javascript.
 Javascript was selected in part for the following reasons:

 - A running copy of the app must be provided.
-Url link to hosted app is most convenient way to satisfy need.
+Url link to hosted app is convenient way to satisfy need.
 - No database/server calls needed.
-- Simple to host in github pages, same place repo is so no external resources (azure, vercel, etc) to be spun up and forgotten
+- Simple to host in github pages, same place repo is so no external resources (azure, vercel, etc) to be spun up and forgotten.

 React was selected as framework to help avoid context switching beteween my normal work in React and plain javascript.
-I accept that React is overkill for a simple application in exchange for the benefits of quicker development and easier theoretical maintainability.
+I accept that React is overkill for a simple application in exchange for the benefits of quicker development and maintainability.

 I preferred the zero-configuration setup of Create-React-App over the customization and speed/performance of a tool like Vite.